Kodambakkam railway station

 Kodambakkam Railway Station is a railway station on the Chennai Beach–Chengalpattu section of the Chennai Suburban Railway Network.
 It serves the neighbourhood of Kodambakkam, Vadapalani, and Ashok Nagar.
 The railway station was already in existence when the Chennai Egmore-Kanchipuram suburban railway was opened in 1911.

 History

 The station lies in the Chennai Beach–Tambaram section of the Chennai Suburban Railway Network.
 With the completion of track-lying work in March 1931, which began in 1928, the suburban services were started on 11 May 1931 between Beach and Tambaram, and was electrified on 15 November 1931, with the first MG EMU services running on 1.5 kV DC.
 The section was converted to 25 kV AC traction on 15 January 1967.

+The station

+Platforms

+There are a total of 4 platforms and 4 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 12 coaches EMU train.
+The platforms are equipped with modern facility like display board of arrival and departure of trains.